portlandcodeschool/jsi/_posts/00-06-01-learnyounode.md

 - `PUT /api/people/1` should update a person.
 - `DELETE /api/people/1` should remove a person.

 People should have a `firstName`, `lastName`, and `address`.
-For now, you should store the people in a standard JavaScript structure.
+For now, just store the people in a standard JavaScript structure.
 This means they'll be stored in memory, and every time you restart your server, your list of people will revert back to being empty (or a pre-set value).
-We'll improve this when we discuss persistence.
+If you like, you can store them in a database instead.

 Your directory structure should start like this: